-- Panorama + ePTZ: One stitched panoramic image (8MP) and multiple channels ePTZ images.
+• Panorama + ePTZ: One stitched panoramic image (8MP) and multiple channels ePTZ images.
 Channel 01 is the 8MP panoramic image, and channel 02 and the subsequent channels are ePTZ images.
 You can set the number of the channels for the ePTZ image.
 Ten channels are available.
-For example, if you set the number of the ePTZ channels to 6, then the live view is seven channels: one 8MP panoramic image and six ePTZ images. - Panorama: One stitched panoramic image (32MP) and the panoramic image output from 1 or 3 encoder track. - Original: Four independent original images (8MP).
-Take the pendent mounting as an example, when facing the camera lens, the channel order is 01 ~ 04 from right to left. - Divided Panorama: The stitched 32MP panoramic image is divided into four 8MP images. - Encoder Track: Stream can be divided into several tracks in order to make up for the deficiency of decoder.
-1 track and 3 tracks are selectable, and it is recommended to select 3, when the decoder is in poor performance.
+For example, if you set the number of the ePTZ channels to 6, then the live view is seven channels: one 8MP panoramic image and six ePTZ images.

+- Panorama: One stitched panoramic image (32MP) and the panoramic image output from 1 or 3 encoder track. - Original: Four independent original images (8MP).
+Take the pendent mounting as an example, when facing the camera lens, the channel order is $01 \sim 04$ from right to left. - Divided Panorama: The stitched 32MP panoramic image is divided into four 8MP images.

 - The ePTZ channels support patrol function.
-You can click on the live view image to enable or disable the patrol function for ePTZ channels. - You can set the image settings for each channel in the original mode. - Only the main stream of 2400W and 1600W panorama camera support the encoder track. - 3.
+You can click on the live view image to enable or disable the patrol function for ePTZ channels. - You can set the image settings for each channel in the original mode. - 3.
 Enter the best stitching distance.